Engibacter/R2LPL/README.md

 > - [x] Clean up legacy experimental scripts and internal-only configs.
 > - [x] Base planner checkpoint and planner anchors release.
 > - [x] Instruction and scripts for reproducing the main experiment result.
+> - [x] Reproduction notes for ablation experiments and custom base-model training.
 >
 > TODO:
-> - [ ] Instruction for reproducing the ablation experiment result.
-> - [ ] Add detailed caching and training instructions for custom base model training.
 > - [ ] Fully validate the end-to-end reproduction pipeline on a clean environment.

 R2LPL studies how a learned driving policy can improve from its own closed-loop mistakes.
 Instead of only fine-tuning on expert logs, R2LPL rolls out the current policy, mines recoverable mistake-related states, retrieves feasible corrective targets, and preserves the resulting knowledge through lifelong policy learning.